serkanyersen/ifvisible.js/README.md

 ifvisible.js
 ------------

-Crosbrowser & lightweight way to check if user is looking at the page or interacting with it.
+Crossbrowser & lightweight way to check if user is looking at the page or interacting with it.

 #### Check out the [Demo](http://serkanyersen.github.com/ifvisible.js/demo.html) or read below for code example or Check [Annotated Sorce](http://serkanyersen.github.com/ifvisible.js/docs/ifvisible.html)